fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 You can apply tech levels, described in the previous section, to specific types of artifacts, creating **tool** **classes** to systematize how a given piece of technology affects individual actions.
 Instead of having a single tech level that defines the effectiveness of all equipment produced by a society or culture, you can separate its different types of tools—its guns, armor, power sources, communicators, and so forth—into different tech levels.

 *   Armor: Personal protective gear can be given an Armor rating* or damage ceiling.** Generally, armor protects against physical attacks, but certain kinds of drugs or hypno-conditioning might be available to protect against mental or social attacks.
 *   Communicators: Equipment for transmitting and receiving messages allows for characters to interact.
 If you wish to reflect the issues of using communications technology with limited bandwidth that lacks immediacy and presence, you can give the device an effect ceiling that restricts the maximum shifts of its result when you use it to act with Rapport, Provoke, Deceive, and other interpersonal skills.
 Operating communicators to reach distant stations or penetrate jamming may require overcoming with Lore, with the device’s rating acting as the effect floor.
 Jamming is technically a defend action, and may require specialized equipment.
 *   Firearms: Ranged weapons used with Shoot can be given a Weapon rating* or damage floor.**
 *   Hand Weapons: Melee weapons used with Fight can be given a Weapon rating* or damage floor.**
 *   Heavy Weapons: Artillery and other ranged weapons used with a skill other than Shoot that reflects technical expertise, such as Crafts (Engineering), can be given a Weapon rating* or damage floor.**
 *   Mobility: Jetpacks, grav skates, personal ornithopters, hoverbikes, and similar devices.
 Define a given mobility device according to its relevant skill, which may be Athletics, Lore, Drive, Spacehand, or Crafts.
 You can give it an effect floor that establishes the minimum number of zones it allows the user to cross on a successful overcome action.
 Certain devices are designed for particular environments or circumstances—ice, water, space (zero-gee), paved surfaces, and so forth.
 Countermobility devices may be used to establish barriers that make crossing zone boundaries more difficult.
 *   Power Sources: Batteries, capacitors, fuel cells, turbines, and other power sources can be treated as pools of fate points available for invoking aspects related to the things they power.
 In essence, the power source consists of a high concept, such as **Antimatter Reactor Core**, and a refresh rating.
 *   Sensors: Scanning devices, analyzers, and similar equipment used in Notice or Investigate actions.
 Use the device’s rating as an effect floor for the shifts of result, indicating the range and sensitivity of the device.
 Successful use typically creates an advantage related to characteristics of the object of the scan or conditions in the scanned environment.
 *   Spacesuits: Personal life-support systems to protect spacers from vacuum conditions, including low pressure, lack of breathable air, and the difficulty in disposing waste heat—cooling systems are important in space.
 If the suit is particularly cumbersome, you can use its rating as an effect ceiling for overcome actions with Athletics.
 As spacesuit technology improves, it provides extended duration, better protection from radiation, and greater ease of use.
 More sophisticated models will include built-in armor, sensors and communicators, mobility devices, and possibly even weapons.

-<div class="footnote-start">* _Fate Core_, page 277.</div>
+<div>* _Fate Core_, page 277.</div>

-<div class="footnote-continue">** _Fate System Toolkit_, page 70.</div>
+<div>** _Fate System Toolkit_, page 70.</div>

 > In a setting where modern-day humans have to deal with aliens in UFOs, the humans’ gunpowder-using _guns_ and _artillery_ are each treated as a **Primitive** (+0) tool class, while the aliens’ _energy blasters_ are **Conventional** (+3) and their _hypercannons_ are **Bleeding-Edge** (+5).